NM-TAFE/civ-ipriot-in-class-demos/week11/lesson.md

 ## Defining methods

-Okay, we keep talking about meowing let's finally make a cat that can meow:
+Okay, we keep talking about meowing let's finally make a cat that can perform their own **individual** meow:

 ```python
   class Cat: